Counselling and psychotherapy are both talk therapy. A counsellor provides counselling whereas a clinical psychologist provides psychotherapy.

 Yes, you can.
 Most psychiatrist only prescribe medications and it is always advisable for clients to see a clinical psychologist concurrently to push the benefits to its maximum.
 For certain psychopathological issues, the combination of both psychopharmaceutical and psychotherapeutic approaches would shorten the time taken for an individual to learn the necessary coping skills.

 Yes, we do.
-Our counsellor provides distance counselling using videoconference system.
-As our distance counselling services are subjected to our counsellor’s approval, please drop us an email at 📨 firstname.lastname@example.org to know more about this service.
-You may also check our Distance Counselling Policy to understand further.
+Our counsellor provides online counselling using videoconference system.
+As our online counselling services are subjected to our counsellor’s approval, please drop us an email at 📨 firstname.lastname@example.org to know more about this service.
+You may also check our Online Counselling Policy to understand further.

-Our clinic does not provide 24-hour service.
+Our counsellor does not provide 24-hour service.
 Should the client in need of immediate medical attention, please call emergency hotlines or check in to the nearest emergency department at general hospitals.